hansth/hansterhorst_com/content/about/_index.md

 **Software Developer**\
 *Twict – April 2022 to Present*

-- Implemented **i18n translation functionality** into the frontend application, improving accessibility for international users.
+- Implemented **i18n translation** functionality into the frontend application, improving accessibility for international users.
-- Developed a cost-effective video streaming solution for an educational platform using Raspberry Pi devices.
+- Developed a cost-effective video streaming solution for an educational platform using **Raspberry Pi's**.
-- Developed a **reusable phone validation Angular component** using Google NPM package google-libphonenumber, for international number support.
+- Developed a **reusable phone validation Angular component** using NPM package google-libphonenumber, for international number support.
-- Contributed to overall code quality improvements, refactoring, and optimization for maintainability and performance.
+- **Contributed** to overall code quality improvements, refactoring, and optimization for maintainability and performance.

 **Matchmove Artist**\
 *Escape Studios, London – Oct 2007 to Dec 2007*

-- Worked on the Walt Disney movie The Chronicles of Narnia: Prince Caspian.
+- Worked on the Walt Disney movie, **The Chronicles of Narnia: Prince Caspian**.
-- Responsible for tracking movie shots to ensure accurate integration of VFX elements into live-action footage.
+- Responsible for **tracking movie shots** to ensure accurate integration of VFX elements into live-action footage.
-- Collaborated with the VFX team to maintain consistency and realism across visual effects shots.
+- **Collaborated** with the VFX team to maintain consistency and realism across visual effects shots.

 ---